myTerminal/gust/README.md

 ## How to Use

-(coming soon...)
+Currently, *gust* only supports a single command:

+1. **gust-pmkid+** - runs a PMKID attack through prompts.

 ### Further help with commands

-To learn more about usage, refer to `manpage`:
+To learn more about the usage of a particular command, refer to the corresponding `manpage`:

-    man gust
+    man gust-pmkid+

 ## Updating